Exams, PLARs, & Transfers

 Normally the NSFA holds 2 provincial exams days per year during which anyone can do any written exams they wish.
 We can also do written exams one-on-one with in-person proctors or via Zoom.
 Practical exams can be done in person.
 They can also be done on pre-recorded video.

 Please Note: all in-person exams are subject to whatever COVID-related protocols are required at the time.
-These change frequently so please be aware exam arrangements may have to be changed last-minute if case surge in your area.
+These may change at any time so please be aware exam arrangements may have to be changed last-minute if case surge in your area.

 If you took a course with us, the exams for that course are included in the course fees.